Aquillin/FullStack-Website-Template/README.md

 The server is where any logic for the app will be run and if you are using this template you should use an API style of logic for the server.

 ## Client
-The default client is made in NuxtJS it has a notifier to tell you whether or not the client is connected to the server and will auto connect to the server...
-It uses the development/production port from `config.json`
+The default client is made in NuxtJS you can read up on it at the [NuxtJS Docs](https://nuxtjs.org/docs/2.x/get-started/routing).
+The client comes with a notifier to tell you whether or not the client can connect to the server...
+It uses the development/production port as well as the production/development host from `config.json` to determine the server's url.

 ## Config Command Info
 |*build*|details|